teresa-chow/42-libft/README.md

 </br>

 ### License
-This work is published under the terms of [42 Unlicense](https://github.com/teresa-chow/42-libft/blob/main/LICENSE).
+This work is published under the terms of <a href="https://github.com/teresa-chow/42-libft/blob/main/LICENSE" target="_blank">42 Unlicense</a>.

 [⬆ back to top](#libft)